(click on pics to enlarge)

 1 Tbsp. fresh rosemary finely chopped

 Salt and pepper the meat and then dredge in flour.
 Brown in a Tbsp. or more EVOO in an oven proof pot.
 I use a 5 quart cast-iron pot with a lid.
 Remove meat after browning and set aside.
+The shank should be served whole with the bone in but I also find it better to cut it up in squares and serve the bone along with it.
+It makes it easier to manage on the plate.

 Add another Tbsp.
 EVOO and sauté the mirepoix.